-I’ve always rinsed raw meat before cooking (especially chicken or turkey…inside & out) and I know more than one person who crumbles apart ground beef, ground turkey and even separates bacon slices to rinse before frying.
+I’ve always rinsed raw meat and poultry before cooking (especially chicken or turkey…inside & out) and I know more than one person who crumbles apart ground beef, ground turkey and even separates bacon slices to rinse before frying.

 Washing raw poultry, beef, pork, lamb, or veal before cooking it is not recommended.
 Some consumers think they are removing bacteria from the meat and making it safe.

 For safety, use a food thermometer to be sure the food has reached a safe minimum internal temperature.

 These contamination points are now primed and ready to be transferred to other food items as you are prepping them either by direct contact or transferred by your hands.
 Instead of concerns about surface bacteria, there is now a greater possibility of E. coli (Escherichia coli) and salmonella contamination to other food items (these can live on surfaces even after being wiped clean if done improperly).

-Knowing how easy it is to cross contaminate, I always wash my hands well along with all surfaces before I bring out the next food item to prep…so I don’t know if that danger is reason enough for me to stop a decades long practice (which is now a mind game for me since I don’t consider unwashed meat clean enough to cook).
+Knowing how easy it is to cross contaminate, I always give my hands a good scrub with soapy water along with all surfaces before I bring out the next food item to prep…so I don’t know if that danger is reason enough for me to stop a decades long practice (which is now a mind game for me since I don’t consider unwashed meat clean enough to cook).

 Oddly enough, I don’t feel the need to do this with hot dogs, bacon slices, ground beef or turkey…but will rinse poultry, beef cuts of all kinds, pork chops, sausage links.
 Why I will for some cuts and not for others, and be fine with it, I have no explanation.